 Bioinformatics packages for R¶

-Bioinformatics packages for R can be installed with the bioconductor script, by executing the following commands:
+Bioinformatics packages for R can be installed with the bioconductor script and then loaded like a normal R package by executing the following commands: